formvuelate/formvuelate/docs/3.x/src/guide/advanced-schema.md

 Sometimes we want our schema to be the one responsible for setting a default value to a field instead of setting it ourselves through `useSchemaForm`.
 A good example would be if the schema is getting pre-populated with values on our backend, and we don't want to manually loop it to generate the form model.

-FormVueLate will look for a property called `defaultValue` in our schema, and use the value inside of it to populate the form's model whenever the top level SchemaForm component is rendered.
+FormVueLate will look for a property called `default` in our schema, and use the value inside of it to populate the form's model whenever the top level SchemaForm component is rendered.
 An example schema would be:

 ```js
 const form = ref({});